-Repeat the main result(s) from the Results section without the statistical details.
-Give a brief answer to your research question.
+Repeat the main result(s) from the Results section without the statistical details and give a brief answer to your research question.
 Do not present any numbers that were not mentioned in the results section.

-5-7 minutes: keep it short and simple (KISS), know the goal.
-The goal of a poster presentation should be clear.
+Keep it short and simple (KISS).
+The goal of a poster presentation should be clear at all times.
 You are not going to explain every bit of your research, only a couple of things.
 What is the message you would like to give to the audience?
-What should they think when they walk away?
+What should they think about when they walk away?

 Poster dimensions at ISCOMS:

 1. Keep your title short, a poster is like an advertisement for your work.